DaYeSquad/cpp-core-model-builder/README.md

 3. variable name should be all lower cases with underscore.
 There are some attributes you must set in variable:
   - name
-  - type : can be 'string', 'bool', 'int', '[string]', 'time' or 'enum', iff you specify the type is enum, you shuold add "enum" attribute to declare the enum class.
+  - type : can be 'string', 'bool', 'int', '[string]', 'time' or 'enum', iff you specify the type is enum, you should add "enum" attribute to declare the enum class.
   - json_path (eg: 'data/uid'), if the attribute does not have json mapping, you should set an empty string rather than leaving blank (eg: '').
   - [maybe] enum : only affects when type='enum'
   - [maybe] sql_flag can be 'primary_key'
   - [maybe] json_search_path : if the attribute is '[string]', you can use json_search_path to find the key inside array objects.
+  - [maybe] readonly : if the value is true, the setter will not generate
+  - [maybe] override_sql_key : will override the sql key in C++ manager file (there are only very limited cases you will use this attribute, like variable name is SQL key word (eg: from, to))

 4. enum name should be 'Role' (the first letter is upper case), alias should be ALL_UPPER_CASE.